AroosaIjaz/AroosaIjaz.github.io/_portfolio/fear.md

 shackles that become bigger and heavier with every momemt

-every woman around me have her own...
+I desperately looked around...every woman around me had her own...

-Some grow up thinking that these shackles are part of their bodies Some try and fight them in their rebellious teens and then succumb Some keep fighting them till they can get more wiggle room.
+Some grow up thinking that these shackles are part of their bodies

+Some try and fight them in their rebellious teens and then succumb

+Some keep fighting them till they can get more wiggle room.
 The chains seem to get a bit longer and they can walk a bit farther before they are pulled back

 They knaw at you